bneils/yoga-slim-7i-aura-suspend/README.md

-This is a script meant to mitigate suspend issues for the Lenovo Yoga Slim 7i Aura.
+This is a script meant to enhance standby power efficiency when suspend is not in-use for the Lenovo Yoga Slim 7i Aura.
 This is work based on the script provided by [Daniel-42-z](https://github.com/Daniel-42-z/lenovo-yoga-sleep-wake-scripts), but has been heavily modified since then.
-Suspend and lock behavior should be disabled in Plasma's settings.
+Suspend, hibernate, and lock behavior should be disabled in Plasma's settings.

+# Motivation
+Entering suspend on most Lunar Lake devices results in the keyboard backlight and fans becoming unresponsive, requiring a restart.

 # Supported Devices
 * Lenovo Yoga Slim 7i Aura (15ILL9)
 * OS: OpenSUSE Tumbleweed (kernel 6.16.3-1-default) and KDE Plasma (6.4.4)

 # Warnings
-Running this script without inspecting the entire script in full, and understanding it, can result in your system being soft bricked, requiring a restart.
-This script is a **work in progress**, and is not currently fully functional.
-It may also not work all the time.
-There is no warranty provided.
+Running this script without understanding how it works can result in your system being soft bricked, requiring a restart.
+Please test this script first.
+This script is a **work in progress** and does not provide a warranty.

+# How it works
+When `dbus` detects that your lid has closed it will turn the screen off using `kscreen-doctor`, lock your session, disable all radios using `rfkill`, and switch off the keyboard backlight.
+When `dbus` receives an "open lid" event it will restore the previous state of your radios and switch your screen back on.
+Whether it is able to restore the keyboard backlight is finnicky and may not work every time due to firmware.

+The script is configured to wait a custom amount of time *off the plug* before hibernating in this state.
+That time starts when you unplug from AC and resets when you plug back in.
+I haven't thoroughly tested this but it should work.
+This feature was added to limit the use of hibernation to long-term breaks.

-# Benefits
+# Results
-Without SIGSTOP being sent to processes, I've already seen a 1W battery discharge with this script in-use.
+With the CPU at idle and everything off, I measured about 1 watt being discharged from the battery.
+With hibernation set to kick in after 30 minutes, this is about 0.5 watt-hours lost or 0.7% of your battery charge.